 33% of consumers who ended their relationship with a company last year did so because the experience wasn't personalized enough.

-76% of consumers think companies should understand their expectations and needs.
-Here's why leading companies like Disney are implementing omnichannel strategies to drive revenue growth and retention: Companies with omnichannel customer engagement strategies retain on average 89% of their customers, compared to 33% for companies with weak omnichannel customer engagement.
+engagement strategies retain on average 89% of their customers, compared to 33% for companies with weak omnichannel customer engagement.